MateoMinghi/TC2037_Evidence4/README.md

 The intention of parallelism is to improve performance by literally doing more work in the same amount of time.
 This is mostly used for programs that require executing lots of matrix operations, like neural networks or videogame graphic engines.

 In simpler terms, parallelism is a subset of concurrency.
-We can't have have parallelism without concurrency, because we need the program to first express multiple tasks that can be run independently.
+We can't have have parallelism without concurrency, because we need the program to first express multiple tasks that can be run independently.[1]

 ![diagram](diagram.png)